tadanoyu/evergreen-blog/src/content/notes/quickest_way_to_pad_zeroes.md

 ---
-title: "[JS] Quickest way to pad zeroes"
+title: "Quickest way to pad zeroes"
-description: ''
+category: 'JS'
 pubDate: 'May 18 2024 14:53'
 ---